grafana/grafana-app-sdk/docs/tutorials/yolo-docs/yolo-crd/YOLO.md

 ## What You Built

-You now have a **complete CRD-based application** where the platform provides ALL backend functionality - you only defined the schema!

-You get automatically:
+You now have:

 - **Custom Resource Type**: `Issue` resources stored in Kubernetes
 - **REST API**: Full CRUD operations at `/apis/issuetrackerproject.ext.grafana.com/v1alpha1/`
 - **Grafana Plugin**: Basic UI at `/a/issuetrackerproject-app/`
-- **Authentication & Authorization**: Built-in RBAC
-- **Multi-tenancy**: Namespace isolation
-- **kubectl Support**: Manage issues via CLI
-- **GitOps Support**: Use tools like Flux for declarative management
+- **Operator**: Watches for Issue changes and logs events
-- **Local Environment**: K3d cluster with Grafana and your app
+- **Local Environment**: K3d cluster with Grafana, your app, and monitoring

 ## Iterate & Develop